 Leverage technology for SOX compliance audits

-Solutions in the form of software to the problems of entity management, for compliance with SOX and other regulations, come in different shapes and sizes according to the organization’s needs.
-Large organizations are trying less and less to reinvent the wheel, and are instead looking for cost-effective solutions to the dilemmas of entity management in an outsourced platform.
+Solutions in the form of software to the problems of entity management, for compliance with SOX and other regulations, come in different shapes and sizes according to the organizational needs.
+Large organizations are increasingly looking for cost-effective solutions to the dilemmas of entity management in an outsourced platform.

 This includes, in particular, creating a single source of data truth.
-It goes by many names, but the data repository or vault comprises a single space created by software, increasingly often hosted on the Cloud, which contains the corporate data and documents that comprise operations for the many overlapping entities that make up a large organization.
+The data repository or vault comprises a single space created by software, increasingly hosted in the Cloud, which contains the corporate data and documents that comprise operations for the many overlapping entities that make up a large organization.
 These data banks are sorted so as to be easily searchable and use group permission functions to handle access, track content creation and editing.